haithcockce/learning-stuff/docs/training/infiniband-overview.md

 # Intro to Infiniband and RDMA
 # TODO
-- Get rid of kernel resources.
-Don't really need it rn
 - Get a few machines and perform some operations to see what's up in perf and what not
+- Troubleshooting steps.
+Get loberman's feedback

 ### Table Of Contents